elastic/apm-agent-nodejs/lib/opentelemetry-bridge/README.md

   than is allowed for "tags" (aka labels) in the APM Server intake API, so some further filtering of attributes would be required.

-- There is a known issue with the `asyncHooks: false` config option and `tracer.startActiveSpan(name, async function fn () { ... })` where run context is lost after the first `await ...` usage in that given `fn`.
+- There is a known issue with the `contextManager: "patch"` config option and `tracer.startActiveSpan(name, async function fn () { ... })` where run context is lost after the first `await ...` usage in that given `fn`.
   See https://github.com/elastic/apm-agent-nodejs/issues/2679.